Ana-Paula Correia, Ph.D.

 Liu has worked in teaching and learning as a Chinese language teacher, program leader, and instructional designer at Sylvania Schools.
 She has also worked in the media industry as a TV director and editor specializing in children’s education and development.
 Her working experience includes local schools, online learning companies, and TV stations.

-Driven by her work experience and educational background, Liu desires to explore innovative strategies to promote learners’ motivation and engagement and help them to reach their full potential as digital learners.
+Driven by her work experience and educational background, Liu desires to explore innovative strategies to promote learners’ motivation and engagement and help them reach their full potential as digital learners.
 She wishes to fuse research and practice in various educational settings.
-Utilizing data science and cognitive science, she aims to design connected digital learning for learners with different goals and backgrounds.
+Drawing on data science and cognitive science, she aims to design connected digital learning experiences for learners with diverse goals and backgrounds.

 Liu’s research interests include mobile learning, online learning, learning technology design, instructional and learning experience design, learning analytics and modeling, and usability testing and evaluation.